 4. You show the decision-makers it’s worth protecting

 When you take the time to volunteer, you show those who make decisions about the park, trail, river, or whatever, that it has value and is worth protecting.
-We’ve have those things we don’t really care about collecting dusk on the shelf.
+Things we don’t really care about collect dusk on the shelf.
 Something that has value is used, but something that has great value is cared for and cherished.

 5. You can pad your resume

 When you spend your free time volunteering and giving back, it shows others that you care about more than yourself.
 Being a member of a group that helps preserve places and listing that group on your resume, shows potential employers or whoever that you care about wild spaces so much that you give up your free time to preserve them.

 I have heard most people who get to work for a national park, get started as a volunteer.
 If you want to work in the outdoor industry, it’s also a great way to network and get your name out there.
 Even if you don’t work or want to work in the outdoor industry, it’s still a great way to network.
 Just as it’s a great way to make friends, it’s a great way to make business connections too.